-- RPKI: AS obtains a certificate (ROA) from RIR and attaches ROA to path advertisements.
+- RPKI: AS obtains a certificate (ROA) from regional authority (RIR) and attaches ROA to path advertisement.
 Advertisements without a valid ROA are ignored.
 Defends against a malicious AS (but not a network attacker) - SBGP: sign every hop of a path advertisement